modo-lv/sekiro-checklist/pages/sunken_valley.md

   + [Mibu Balloon of Soul]

 #### Sunken Valley passage
+`:i` The large lake with a rope bridge over it.
 + [Snap Seed]
   `:?` On a cliff ledge below the start of the bridge.
 ##### Riven Cave {#:id}